 Mutually recognised MAs

-Following a regulatory procedure that changes the product information of a mutually recognised product, it will be assumed that the joint-labelling status is to remain unchanged if both UK (NI) and Ireland are involved. ,If not, this should be made clear when submitting the mock-ups.
+Following a regulatory procedure that changes the product information of a mutually recognised product, it will be assumed that existing joint-labelling status is to remain unchanged if both IE and UK (NI) are involved.
+Where the regulatory procedure does not impact on the layout or design of the labelling and package leaflet, then no mock-ups are required to accompany the submission to the HPRA.
+The procedure will be closed out on the basis of the revised QRD text.
+This applies irrespective of whether or not the mock-ups are required by the UK.
+If there are any subsequent amendments to layout or design following review by the UK, the mock-ups should be submitted to the HPRA via a G.I.15 variation for review.

 Nationally authorised MAs

 Any future applications that affect the product information should be submitted to the HPRA and VMD simultaneously.
 The application should clearly highlight that the product is joint-labelled.
-Normal application timescales may be suspended during these applications to allow the agencies to liaise with each other.
+As for the case with mutually recognised MAs (see section 4.1 above), mock-ups of the labelling and package leaflet are not routinely required by the HPRA unless the design or readability is affected.
+The procedure will be closed out on the basis of the revised QRD text.
+This applies irrespective of whether or not the mock-ups are required by the UK.
+If there are any subsequent amendments to layout or design following review by the UK, the mock-ups should be submitted to the HPRA via a G.I.15 variation for review.

 Assessment timetables

-Following the end of a new MRP or DCP in UK (NI) and IE
+Following the end of a new MRP or DCP in IE and UK (NI)

 The HPRA requests the submission of mock-ups within 30 days of the procedure ending.
 The HPRA and VMD will decide who will take the lead.
 The lead country draws up the timetable and emails it to the applicant and the other country.